The German Shepherd Temperament - Aggressive or Just a Myth?

 • Allow children of all ages that visit your home to play with your pup and become playmates.
 Encourage the children and your pup to play together by teaching the children how to be around a puppy.
 Advise them of rules like no ear or tail pulling and no hitting.

 • Allow your pup to play with others at the dog park.
-These days dog parks have separate areas for small dogs, so make sure you choose the right area.
+These days, dog parks have separate areas for small dogs, so make sure you choose the right area.
 You don’t want your puppy playing with the big dogs yet.
 Carefully watch your GSD puppy interact with other small dogs.
-Remove him from the environment if you see any unusual or aggressive behavior whether it is the other dogs or your dog.
+Remove him from the environment if you see any unusual or aggressive behavior, whether it is from the other dogs or your dog.

-Licensed dog training specialists have the ability to focus on the behavior problems and offer a solution.
+Licenced dog training specialists have the ability to focus on the behaviour problems and offer a solution.

 They will teach you how to correct your dog’s behavior by providing you with helpful tips and tools.
 Following the professional dog trainer’s advice is essential to your GSD pup’s behavior improving.